-Evidence of Evil is the Best Theatrical Halloween Attraction in New England (4.5 stars)
+Evidence of Evil is the Most Theatrical Halloween Attraction in New England (4.5 stars)

 Created by former managers from the Haunted Graveyard at Lake Compounce, which last year I called New England’s #1 attraction, Evidence of Evil goes well beyond most Halloween attractions in its interactivity and theatricality.
 I’ve reviewed some 50 Halloween attractions in New England, and mainly the actors dressed as monsters try to startle you, jumping out with a yell.
 Sometimes, actors will have a line or two to say, but then you continue on your way walking past.